 "Handling the coated electrical wire on this product exposes you to lead, a chemical known to the State of California to cause birth defects or other reproductive harm.
 Wash hands after use."

 There are safer fire retardants than lead, including calcium and zinc.
 These are not used because they are more expensive.
-The justification that these companies are acting on behalf of their customer's well-being is thus patently dishonest.
-It betrays the relentlessly unethical behavior of most modern companies.
+The claim that these companies are acting on behalf of their customers' well-being is thus patently dishonest.
+It betrays relentlessly unethical behavior.

 When Walmart corporation was questioned in 2007 about their lead-laden lights, Walmart cited the following in its official press release: